Syrian civil war: Human rights

 The human rights situation in Syria has long been the subject of harsh critique from global organizations.
 The rights of free expression, association and assembly were strictly controlled in Syria even before the uprising.
-The country was under emergency rule from 1963 until 2011 and public gatherings of more than five people were banned.
+The country remained under a state of emergency from 1963 until 2011 and public gatherings of more than five people were banned.
 Security forces had sweeping powers of arrest and detention.
 Despite hopes for democratic change with the 2000 Damascus Spring, Bashar al-Assad was widely reported as having failed to implement any improvements.
-In 2010, he imposed a controversial national ban on female Islamic dresscodes such as faceveils across universities and expelled over a thousand female tutors and school teachers as part of the ban.
+In 2010, he imposed a controversial national ban on female Islamic dress codes (such as face veils) across universities, where reportedly over a thousand primary school teachers that wore the niqab were reassigned to administrative jobs.
 A Human Rights Watch report issued just before the beginning of the 2011 uprising stated that Assad had failed to substantially improve the state of human rights since taking power.